konstantino/sensor-cloud-website/README.md

 and read the 'Important' section and follow the instructions.

+To use ruby in your shell run this command:

+source /usr/local/rvm/scripts/rvm

 2. Download and compile the dependencies, and compile the project sources

         make install